-What is the Statute of Limitations for Premises Liability Cases in New York?
+What Is the Statute of Limitations for Premises Liability Cases?

 Aspiring plaintiffs in these cases also need to be aware of the statute of limitations.
 This is a time limit placed on all plaintiffs that they need to meet in order for their case to be heard in court.
 New York gives plaintiffs alleging personal injury three years from the date of the accident to initiate a Queens premises liability lawsuit.

 This may seem like a long time, but between medical treatment, investigations, and insurance negotiations, time can quickly run out.
 Anyone who is injured on another person or company’s property should speak with a Queens attorney as soon as possible to determine whether they may be able to recover financial compensation through a premises liability claim.

 Contact a Queens Premises Liability Attorney Today